swvanderlaan/MetaGWASToolKit/README.md

 Scripts will work within the context of a certain Linux environment (in this case a CentOS7 system on a SUN Grid Engine background).

 All scripts are annotated for debugging purposes - and future reference.
-The only script the user should edit is the `qsub_analysis.sh` script, and two text-files: `meta_configuration.conf` (a configuration file with some system and analytical settings), and `meta_files.list` (containing a list of all the GWAS datasets).
+The only script the user should edit is the `qsub_metagwastoolkit.sh` script, and two text-files: `meta_configuration.conf` (a configuration file with some system and analytical settings), and `meta_files.list` (containing a list of all the GWAS datasets).

 The installation procedure is quite straightforward, and only entails two steps consisting of command one-liners that are *easy* to read.
 You can copy/paste each example command, per block of code.
 For some steps you need administrator privileges.
 Follow the steps in consecutive order.